ian-fisher-developer/development-tools/README.md

 - Build all and use the test explorer

-  Choose the `all` build target (in the status bar selector) and build it to create the library, the test program, and the example programs.
+  Choose the `all` build target (in the status bar selector) and build it to create the library, the unit-test program, and the example programs.
   Open the test explorer side pane to view and run the unit tests.

   The test explorer has controls to run all the tests or a single test.
 Or, set `Start Continuous Run` (at the top of the test explorer) to automatically run